Pay Traffic Ticket in South DakotaPage OverviewSUMMARY: How to Pay a South Dakota Traffic Ticket

-NOTE: Your officer might allow you to make a deposit after receiving a ticket.
-If so, he must also notify you in writing that failing to pay the rest of the fine or appear in court, results in bond forfeiture and a guilty verdict.
+NOTE: Your officer might allow you to make a deposit after receiving a traffic ticket.
+If so, he must also notify you (in writing) that failing to pay the rest of the fine or appear in court results in bond forfeiture and a guilty verdict.

 South Dakota doesn't offer any voluntary options for point removal.

-Except for speeding, most traffic violations lead to points on your driving record; too many points leads to license suspension.
+Except for speeding, most traffic violations lead to points on your SD driving record; too many points leads to a driver's license suspension.

-Accumulating 15 points in 1 year, or 22 points in a 2 years leads to:
+Accumulating 15 points in 12 months, or 22 points in a 24 months leads to the following suspensions:

-- First Offense: Suspension for up to 60 days.
+- 1st offense: Suspension for up to 60 days.

-- Second Offense: Suspension for up to 6 months.
+- 2nd offense: Suspension for up to 6 months.

-- Third Offense: Suspension for up to 1 year.
+- 3rd offense: Suspension for up to 1 year.

-Thus, it’s important to order your driving record after pleading guilty to any violation unrelated to speeding.
+Thus, it's important to order your driving record after pleading "guilty" to any traffic violation unrelated to speeding.
 Find out how many points you have, and adjust your driving habits accordingly.

-Auto insurance providers routinely increase rates for policyholders who plead guilty or are found guilty of traffic violations.
+Auto insurance providers routinely increase rates for policyholders who plead "guilty" or are found guilty of SD traffic violations.